dominicfarr/minima_guides/minima_ec2/step6/index.md

 ![](img.png)

 Copy the address and paste it into a browser.
 Add :8003 to the end of the url before sending.
-EG. For my demo I would browser to the following address.
+EG. For my demo I would browse to the following address.

 `https://ec2-35-170-202-212.compute-1.amazonaws.com:8003/`

 After accepting the certificate warning—due to the MDS site have a self signed certificate—you will see the MDS Hub login page.

-This access is allowed only from your machine.
-When you configured your EC2 and added the second security group rule.
+This access is allowed only from your machine, because you configured your EC2 to have a security group rule to allow traffic to this port from your machine IP 🤔

 ![](securityRule2.png)